-This procedure relates to the application and processing of applications for credit transfer.
-The roles and responsibilities of the Colleges, Student Services and International Compliance at James Cook University are documented in the Credit and Articulation Management Procedure.
+This Procedure relates to the application and processing of applications for credit transfer.
+The roles and responsibilities of the Colleges, Student Services and International Compliance at James Cook University appear in the Credit and Articulation Management Procedure.

 Basis of Credit:

 Requests for credit can be assessed using one or more of the following:

 Formal qualifications: Provided equivalence to university subjects can be determined, applicants may be eligible for credit if they have completed study at a university or recognised provider of post-secondary education.
 The time-limit for granting credit for completed formal qualifications varies by Award and is listed in the Award rules for each course.

 Incomplete formal qualifications: Credit for a partially completed formal qualification may be granted towards subjects passed at a university or a recognised provider of post-secondary education, provided equivalence to university subjects can be determined.

 For non-Australian institutions: The qualification for which credit is being sought will be evaluated to determine equivalence with an Australian qualification.
 If equivalence can be determined, through the status of the institution (for example, a registered provider) and the contents and learning outcomes of the qualification, then the credit can be determined.

 Informal and non-formal learning: Informal and non-formal learning may contribute to credit by an applicant demonstrating appropriate methods, which may include the following: